 In addition, recruitment content, company values, and mission statements that are inconsistent overstated, or marginalized manifest as broken promises and value incongruence.

 For example, “a company may boast a deep commitment to CSR and green policies when in reality their activities extend as far as donating to charities.”
 For employees who deeply value CSR, this deviates from the values the company originally advocated.
 All of which can lead to negative attitudes, decreased performance, buyer’s remorse, and eventually voluntary turnover.

 Consequences of value incongruence

 For example, if the job description states “any employee is eligible for flex work” but later the hired candidate is denied it or sees that the employee policy handbook says, “not every job lends itself to flextime,” the employee will likely feel misled.
-Once the psychological contract breaks employees are more likely to reciprocate by withdrawing discretionary effort, lowering performance.
-Similar to a self-fulfilling prophecy, when employees withdraw effort it further obstructs their potentiality for flex work.
+Once the psychological contract breaks, employees are more likely to reciprocate by withdrawing discretionary effort, lowering performance.
+Like a self-fulfilling prophecy, when employees withdraw effort, it further obstructs their potential for flex work.

 Trust, openness, and prolonging the positives are up to leaders.
 Having employees share positive moments by asking, “what went right today?” is beneficial in team meetings.
-But behind closed doors also ask employees “what went wrong today?”
+But behind closed doors, also ask employees, “what went wrong today?”
 Doing so fosters ongoing communication and provides the building blocks to form trust.
-To prevent value incongruence and determine a realistic and sustainable EVP, analyze and close the gap between the explicit espoused values versus the implicit values and norms enacted within the organization.
+To prevent value incongruence and determine a realistic and sustainable EVP, analyze and close the gap between the explicit espoused values and implicit values and norms enacted within the organization.